EvanDyson/AttackOnCollege/Sprint 4/Sprint4.md

 #### Ideas for resolving the issue

 Have each assignment in the database also have a field for the ID of the user who made the assignment.
 This would allow simple data-types to be stored in each column, which is supported by MySQL, SQLite, PostgreSQL, and other versions of SQL, along with GORM.

+#### Second issue
+Currently the implementation for edit user is not fully complete in the backend.
+The function and code is there but the implementation to front-end has not been completed.
+Therefore all the parts are currently in our system but we did not have the time to fully connect front-end to back-end.

+#### Resolution for the issue
+With more time we could have easily implemented this feature.
+It was not completed due to a matter of time and not skill or knowledge.

 ### Register user